syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 ## Drawing Right-To-Left text

-Essential PDF allows you to draw right-to-left language text in PDF document.
-To draw RTL scripts such as Arabic, Hebrew, Persian, Urdu and more, the value of TextDiction property in the PdfStringFormat class has to be set to RightToLeft.
-There are also languages which have more than one script and can be written either right-to-left or left-to-right, such as Sindhi or Kurdish.
-LeftToRight value of the TextDirection property is used to draw RTL text in left-to-right format.
-The following code illustrates the same.
+The Essential PDF allows you draw the right-to-left language text in a PDF document.
+To draw RTL scripts such as Arabic, Hebrew, Persian, and Urdu, set the value of TextDiction property in the PdfStringFormat class to RightToLeft.
+The languages (e.g., Sindhi and Kurdish) that have more than one script and can be written in either right-to-left or left-to-right format.
+The LeftToRight value of the TextDirection property is used to draw RTL text in the left-to-right format.
+Refer to the following code sample.

 {% tabs %}